How Safe Are High Pressure Sodium Lamps Compared to LED?

 By Leah • Sep 16th 2019

 If you are considering updating your current lighting to LED, it's probably because you have seen the lighting on the wall.
-The US Department of Energy has projected that 84% of the lighting market share will be taken by LED lighting by 2030.
+The US Department of Energy has projected that 84% of the lighting market share will be overtaken by LED lighting by 2030.
 There are many reasons to update current high-pressure sodium lamps to LED, but staying safe is often overlooked.
-Here we show you why this is a mistake.
+Here we show you why this is true and explain why you should be upgrading your high pressure sodium lights in the future.

 High-pressure sodium lights are a type of high intensity discharge bulb (HID).
-They provide an intense light which is used in various commercial and industrial settings.
+High pressure sodium bulbsprovide an intense light which is used in various commercial and industrial settings.
 They create light by passing electricity between electrodes in an arc inside the bulb.

-The bulb also contains metal compounds and inert gases which are used to provide light and longevity, respectively.
+The high pressure sodium bulb also contains metal compounds and inert gasses which are used to provide light and longevity, respectively.
 The sodium creates the particular type of light the bulb is known for and the gas stops the arc from burning out.

 Are High-Pressure Sodium Bulbs Safe?